box-key/zen-corpora/README.md

                 ├─ cat
 	        └─ tie
 ```
-In this way, we would be able to save lots of memory space and sentence search can be a lot faster!
+In this way, we can save lots of memory space and sentence search can be a lot faster!

 Zen-corpora provides Python API to easily construct and interact with a corpus trie.
 See the following example:
 ```python